Contact

 Chef Stéphanie Le Quellec is one of France's leading gastronomic figures.
 Highly publicized for her participation in Top Chef, she was also chef at the Prince of Wales.
 Today, she heads up La Scène, her restaurant opened in 2020, which has since been awarded 4 toques by Gault&Millau.
 Her cuisine is recognized as luxurious and masterful, while offering great sensibility.

-César Troisgros, of Troisgros restaurant in Ouches
+César Troisgros, of the restaurant Le Bois sans feuilles in Ouches

 Emmanuel Pilon, of Le Louis XV restaurant in Monaco